SoftwareOne–Crayon Shows What’s Possible in Swiss M&A

 First, dealmakers need to regain confidence in the markets.

-“Ultimately, investor and CEO confidence is what drives M&A activity,” said Ron Eliasek, Chairman of Global TMT Investment Banking at Jefferies.
+“Ultimately, investor and CEO confidence is what drives M&A activity,” said Ron Eliasek, Chairman of TMT, Head of Software at Jefferies.
 “We think this volatility is short term, and we’re still expecting a busy back half of the year.
 But when you see that volatility on your screen every day, it chips away at confidence.”

 Second, the gap between buyer and seller expectations needs to keep narrowing.
 Valuation dislocation remains one of the biggest hurdles — especially for venture-backed companies.